 Collective Experience.
 Collective Success.

-A working lunch for concrete ideas, real solutions, and strategies for overcoming adversity.
+A panel discussion for concrete ideas, real solutions, and strategies for overcoming adversity.

 Christine Mummery, PhD

 Professor of Developmental Biology, Leiden University Medical Center, The Netherlands

 Physicist-turned-stem cell biologist Christine Mummery uses human pluripotent stem cells to understand the underlying causes and progression of heart disease and uncover new treatments.
 She was editor-in-chief of the ISSCR journal, Stem Cell Reports, from its inception in 2013 through 2018, co-founder of

 Sangeeta Bhatia, MD, PhD